Josh-E-S/pexip-infinity-gcp-terraform/README.md

-# Terraform Pexip Infinity for GCP
+# Pexip Infinity on Google Cloud Platform

 Infrastructure as Code templates for deploying Pexip Infinity video conferencing platform on Google Cloud Platform (GCP).

 ## Overview

-This repository contains Terraform templates for deploying and managing Pexip Infinity video conferencing infrastructure on GCP.
-The templates are designed to provide a flexible, secure, and maintainable deployment process.
+This repository provides Terraform templates for deploying and managing Pexip Infinity video conferencing infrastructure on GCP.
+The templates are designed to provide a flexible, secure, and maintainable deployment process following GCP best practices.

 ### Features